NO PROMO CODE REQUIRED

 Ocean online casino may not have the most eclectic bunch of cashiering options, but there’s more than enough ways to get money on and off the site to satiate most players.

-As for the PC version of the software, it runs smoothly enough, although we did experience the occasional hang-up and software crash early on, but they seem to have made upgrades to the software which makes it virtually bug free.
-Oceans desktop site rarely has any hiccups, crashes or location issues, which is a huge plus when you get on a roll.
+As for the PC version of the software, it runs smoothly enough, although we did experience the occasional hang-up and software crash early on, but they seem to have made upgrades to the software which makes it virtually bug-free.
+Oceans desktop site rarely has any hiccups, crashes, or location issues, which is a huge plus when you get on a roll.
+That said, the website is noticeably slow.
+Everything takes longer than normal to load.
+The loading speed is not a deal-breaker, but it’s more evidence that Ocean lags behind the online casino leaders in the state in offerings and technology.

-Support on Ocean Casino was a but hit or miss.
+During testing, support on Ocean Casino was a bit hit or miss.
 Agents, when they were available to speak to, were pleasant and appeared knowledgeable on most of the basics, but the tough questions eluded them.
 That said, whenever we had to raise an issue to a higher up, it was swiftly and accurately addressed.

 There are three ways to contact support: